Life After Resident Evil: A Conversation with Albert Wesker

 How do you balance the pressure of self-promotion with staying true to your craft?

 D.C.
 Douglas: Time.
-The longer you live the more you learn.
-If something isn’t rewarding you in the way that you need you soon jettison it – hopefully.
-At least a healthy person would.
-The pandemic help helped me get off of the treadmill, as did the actions of some disingenuous trolls.
+The longer I live the more I learn.
+If something isn’t rewarding me in the way that I need I soon jettison it.
+The pandemic helped me get off of the treadmill.
 Once I fully disconnected, I was able to take time to just be with me and learn who I was at this point in my life.
 Now, I am always looking to make money, obviously, but I see the job for the job and not for what else it can be.
 When I am lucky enough to be invited to a convention I’m truly grateful for both the interaction with the fans as well as the income it provides.

 Has this new outlook affected how you select your projects?